 I once listened to a neighbour using this method with her baby and the cries of “Mommy, please help me!” had tears streaming down my face and I’m not even her mother!
 My own children were upset and just couldn’t conceive that a mother would do that to her own child.
 I thought to myself, “You know, if that were an elderly person in there, crying and calling for help, we would call the police.
 So why are we allowed to treat children with a lack of such basic respect and care?”

 It’s one thing if you leave your kids to cry because you’re literally SO exhausted you’re in danger of abusing them, or losing your mind and having a complete breakdown (we’ll talk about that in a bit) and quite another thing to do it because you think it’s a ‘sleep training technique’ that works well.

 In the end, my kids and I stood underneath the baby’s open window (which is why we could hear everything) and discussed loudly what was going on and the kids called up reassurances to the baby.
 Whatever this made the parents feel, they came and got their baby and we didn’t have to listen to any more anguish, thank god.

-One tool that I used to help my children get to sleep easily without damaging their trust, security and attachment to me (when I was just too exhausted to read, sing, or tell them a story), is my Sleeptime Story CDs – these work great for kids aged 18 months – 6 years.
+Another tool that I used to help my children get to sleep easily without damaging their trust, security and attachment to me (when I was just too exhausted to read, sing, or tell them a story), is my Sleeptime Story CDs – these work great for kids aged 18 months – 6 years.
+Although we have heard from a number of people who use them with kids as young as 8-9 months old.
 Most of the time, I would lie down with my kids as they listened to a story and drifted off to sleep (the music put me to sleep too).
 But my husband was also able to use them to get the kids off to sleep if I wasn’t there – instead of them waiting up for me to get home!